perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 This repository is under AGPL-3.0 as YOLOv5 from [Ultralytics](https://github.com/ultralytics/yolov5).
 This OSI-approved open-source licence is ideal for students and enthusiasts, promoting open collaboration and knowledge sharing.
 See the licence file for more details.

 ## Citation
-If you use this work, include [SEANOE repository](https://www.seanoe.org/data/00923/103478/) and other relevant citations, please cite it as:
+If you use this work, include [SEANOE repository](https://www.seanoe.org/data/00923/103478/) and other relevant citations and please cite it as:

 **Perret, T., Le Chenadec, G., Gaillot, A., Ladroit, Y., & Dupré, S.** (2025).
 WAL: Fluid emission detection by Water-column Acoustics and deep Learning approach (v1.0.2).
 Zenodo. doi: [10.5281/zenodo.14712210](https://doi.org/10.5281/zenodo.14712210)